FatineBts/MachineLearning/README.md

                                           Apprentissage statistique
                                     Projet : Forest Cover Type Prediction

+EN: in this project, we are interested in the classification of different types of forests based on observations made in the field.
+This is a multi-class classification problem with 7 classes.
+Use of Scikit-learn, Panda and Numpy among others.

-Dans ce projet on s'intéresse à la classification de différents types de forêts à partir d'observations faites sur le terrain.
+FR : Dans ce projet on s'intéresse à la classification de différents types de forêts à partir d'observations faites sur le terrain.
 Il s'agit d'un problème de classification multi-classe avec 7 classes.

 Langage de programmation utilisé : Python 3